9552532038 / 9822020130 HELPLINE: 020 67286728 firstname.lastname@example.org

 The most common complications are:

-It is imperative that one should only consult an experienced and specialist orthopedic surgeon and undergo surgery only after complete diagnosis is done.
+It is imperative that one should only consult an experienced and specialist Orthopaedic Surgeon in Pune and undergo surgery only after complete diagnosis is done.